spectraphilic/wsn_riot/README.md

     direnv allow

-This project includes a `.envrc` file in the root directory.
-It adds `./bin/native/` to the `PATH`.
-For example, this way you can just type `test-ext-module.elf` instead of `./bin/native/test-ext-module.elf` (after entering the `apps/test-ext-module` application directory).
+This project includes a `.envrc` file in the root directory, it defines the default port to be `/dev/ttyUSB0`

 Documentation